MattFrankowski/score-board-world-cup/README.md

 - Updating match score
 - Fetching matches summary sorted by total score.

+Constraints:
+- User cannot create the match associated with the team that is already in game
+- User cannot remove the match that does not exist
+- User cannot update the score of the match that does not exist.

 The library's entrypoint is a factory method located in `ScoreBoardProvider` that returns an implementation of `ScoreBoard` interface:
 ```java
 ScoreBoard scoreBoard = ScoreBoardProvider.create();